camunda/camunda-docs/docs/self-managed/console-deployment/configuration.md

 Console environment variables could be set in Helm via the `console.env` key.
 For more details, check [Console Helm values](https://artifacthub.io/packages/helm/camunda/camunda-platform#console-parameters).

 :::note
 Camunda 8 components without a valid license may display **Non-Production License** in the navigation bar and issue warnings in the logs.
-These warnings have no impact on startup.
+These warnings have no impact on startup or functionality.
 :::

 ## Telemetry